Community Church of New York: 34th Street

 In 1909, Holmes accepted an invitation from W. E. B. Du Bois to join the founding circle of the National Association for the Advancement of Colored People (NAACP).
 The following year, the church welcomed its first Black congregant, Horace Dudley, whom Holmes invited to become an usher.
 On May 21, 1909, funeral services were held for railroad magnate Henry Huttleston Rogers.

 In 1919, the congregation renamed itself the Community Church of New York amid reforms led by Holmes.
 These included removing pew ownership, granting the minister freedom of the pulpit, leaving the Unitarian denomination, and joining the Community Church movement.
 The church also declared itself pacifist, opposing war and violence.
-Holmes explained:
+Holmes said:

 I have left Unitarianism, cut myself off from all denominational connections of every kind, that I may preach a universal, humanistic religion which knows no bounds of any kind, not even Christianity.
 We have … placed the support of the church on the … basis of free voluntary subscriptions.
 We have rewritten our covenant, eliminating every last vestige of theology, thus relegating all matters of belief to private individual opinion. … [Any person] is welcome to our church, whether he be rich or poor, black or white, Christian, Jew, Hindu, or Parsee.